|Authors||Adam Babik, Dean Eigenmann, Oskar Thorén|

 Table of Contents

 In this specification, we describe Mailservers.
-These are nodes responsible for archiving messages and delivering them too peers on-demand.
+These are nodes responsible for archiving envelopes and delivering them to peers on-demand.

 A mailserver SHOULD store envelopes for all topics to be generally useful for any peer, however for specific use cases it MAY store envelopes for a subset of topics.

-In order to request historic messages, a node MUST send a packet P2P Request (
+In order to request historic envelopes, a node MUST send a packet P2P Request (

 0x7e) to a peer providing mailserver functionality.
 This packet requires one argument which MUST be a Waku envelope.